dansgithubuser/dansSuperMetroidLibrary/README.md

 The entirety of the library exists in sm.hpp and sm.cpp.

 viewer.cpp uses the library and SFML to create a Super Metroid viewer.
-Right click on a door to enter it.
+Copy an SFML source release to neighbor CMakeLists.txt, and rename it from SFML-some-version to SFML.